What is Kinship Care?

 What Does a Kinship Caregiver Do?

-A kinship caregiver acts in a parenting role until a child can be placed back in the home or receives an alternative permanent placement.
-The kinship caregiver is responsible for the child’s needs, i.e., the safety, food, clothing, education, or health care, which may have been lacking in the child’s home.
+A kinship caregiver acts as a parent until a child can be placed back in the home or receives an alternative permanent placement.
+The kinship caregiver is responsible for the child’s needs, such as safety, food, clothing, education, or health care, which may have been lacking in the child’s home.
 A kinship caregiver must be sure they can meet the child’s needs and uphold the requirements of DSS and the Court.

 The kinship caregiver will be required to facilitate any visitation granted to the parents.
 If DSS or the Court requires a specific type of visitation, the kinship caregiver must uphold that requirement.
-For example, the kinship caregiver may be required to supervise visitation or participate in only public visitation, etc. If the siblings are not placed together, the child may have sibling visitation scheduled as well.
+For example, the kinship caregiver may be required to supervise visitation or participate only in public visitation.
+If the siblings are not placed together, the child may also have sibling visitation scheduled.

-Kinship caregivers must also ensure the child attends any therapy required, be it physical or mental.
-Some children have multiple appointments per week above and beyond school and visitation.
-These obligations, along with daily care, can add up to a heavy role for the caregiver.
+Kinship caregivers must also ensure the child attends any required therapy, whether physical or mental.
+Some children have multiple appointments per week in addition to school and visitation.
+These obligations and daily care can add up to a heavy role for the caregiver.

 How Long Will a Kinship Caregiver Serve?

 During the pendency of a DSS case, the agency will create a parenting plan.
-The parenting plan includes prerequisites placed on the parents before a child can be returned to their home.
-The kinship caregiver will be responsible for the child until DSS is satisfied that the parent has completed the parenting plan, and recommends that the Court close the action.
-A kinship caregiver could serve for a few months or a year or more depending on the particular case.
+The plan includes prerequisites for the parents before a child can be returned to their home.
+The kinship caregiver will be responsible for the child until DSS is satisfied that the parent has completed the parenting plan and recommends that the Court close the action.
+Depending on the particular case, a kinship caregiver could serve for a few months, a year, or more.

 Can I Receive Financial Assistance or Services?

 A kinship caregiver will not receive financial assistance or formal services from the state unless they are a licensed kinship foster parent.
-This is the primary difference in a kinship caregiver and a foster parent.
-A kinship caregiver can become a licensed kinship foster parent, which essentially means the same thing as becoming a foster parent.
+This is the primary difference between a kinship caregiver and a foster parent.
+A kinship caregiver can become a licensed kinship foster parent, which essentially means becoming a foster parent.
 Once licensed, economic and support services would be available.

 Licensed foster parents receive monthly board payments, Medicaid eligibility, vouchers for child care, training, and case management support.
 To become licensed, the caregiver must complete a background check, home inspection, medical disclosures, financial report, and training.
-Many kinship caregivers do not become licensed because they believe the child will return home soon only to find themselves months into the arrangement with no financial support.
+Many kinship caregivers do not become licensed because they believe the child will return home soon, only to find themselves months into the arrangement without financial support.
 A DSS Kinship Care Coordinator can provide more information on the licensing process.

 Should I Serve as a Kinship Caregiver?

-Kinship caregivers admit they face this choice in a moment’s notice.
+Kinship caregivers admit they face this choice at a moment’s notice.
 They may receive a frantic call from a family member informing them that DSS is removing the child from the home.
 A grandparent, aunt/uncle, or family friend must decide whether to alter the dynamics of their own home to welcome a child in need.
 Emotions are high.
-The commitment of being a kinship caregiver is significant.
+The commitment to being a kinship caregiver is significant.
 The kinship caregiver must be dedicated to the child and the child’s best interests.
-Ultimately, the child may return home or different placement, and the kinship caregiver must be prepared for that transition too.
-Alternatively, the child may be with the caregiver far longer than expected and the child’s case may be more complex than anticipated.
+Ultimately, the child may return home or to a different placement, and the kinship caregiver must also be prepared for that transition.
+Alternatively, the child may be with the caregiver for far longer than expected, and the child’s case may be more complex than anticipated.
 Patience and understanding are required for kinship caregivers.
 Each individual must make the decision of whether or not to serve for him or herself.

 Will the Kinship Caregiver Receive Custody or Adopt the Child?

-The primary goal of DSS is to reunite the child with the biological parents, or the return the child to the prior custodial arrangement.
+DSS’s primary goal is to reunite the child with the biological parents or return the child to the prior custodial arrangement.
 At times, this may place the kinship caregiver at odds with the agency.
-Occasionally, kinship caregivers will receive misleading information about their own ability to receive legal custody of the child, or may enter the role with the goal of adoption.
+Occasionally, kinship caregivers will receive misleading information about their own ability to receive legal custody of the child or may enter the role with the goal of adoption.
 Again, note that this is not a shared goal with DSS.

 Each case is different, and a path to custody or adoption may be right for you.
 Consulting an experienced family law attorney can help guide a kinship caregiver in this situation.